 Nearly all spotting scopes on the market today come pre-drilled with a ¼-20 (one quarter by twenty) thread hole.
 That’s an industry standard thread size found on scopes, cameras and binoculars and means that pretty much any tripod will work with any of the aforementioned devices.

 At the head of the tripod you’ll either have a simple screw thread onto which you screw your spotting scope or, in the case of more useful models a quick release mounting plate.

 Quick release plates can be easily and quickly detached from the tripod using a lever or clasp.
 The idea is that you mount the plate onto the scope and then just attach the scope quickly to the tripod (via the plate) every time.
 If you want to remove the scope, you leave the plate attached the use the quick release mechanism on the tripod.

-These are great for applications where you want to switch between scope and tripod mounted binoculars quickly as you can get a quick release plate for both optics and leave them attached.
+These are great for applications where you want to switch between a spotting scope and tripod mounted binoculars quickly as you can get a quick release plate for both optics and leave them attached.

 Types and Sizes of Tripod